w4bo/AA2526-unibo-phddataplat/slides/02-polyglotpersistence.md

 Logical rules to transform a query plan into a more efficent one

-  * Predicate push-down: applying selection predicates as close to the source as possible
+* *Predicate push-down*: applying selection predicates as close to the source as possible
     * Not always feasible (e.g., in the presence of inconsistent data)
-  * Column pruning: extracting the only attributes relevant for the query
+* *Column pruning*: extracting the only attributes relevant for the query
     * Not for granted when writing a custom query language
-  * Join sequence reordering: changing the order to do binary joins
+* *Join sequence reordering*: changing the order to do binary joins
     * Not so easy when merges are involved as well
     * Not so easy when data comes from different sources